davidbuckleyni/CraftyClicksPostCodeLookUpApi/CraftyClicks.Core/CraftyClicks.Core/readme.txt

 ﻿Welcome to Crafty Clicks Api Nuget
- This Crafty Clicks api was Created by me David Buckley, to allow .net developers to use the super easy api by Crafty Clicks

- The Crafty Clicks api allows you to look up uk address in single format and multiple to setup the Crafty Clicks in your web app or dekstop app please make sure to complete the following setps.
+ This has been upgraded to .net core 3.1 and u
  Step 1

  Install via Nuget

  https://www.nuget.org/packages/CraftyClicks.PostCode.Loookup.1.0.1/1.0.1

- nstall-Package CraftyClicks.PostCode.Loookup.1.0.1 -Version 1.0.1
+ nstall-Package CraftyClicks.PostCode.Loookup.1.0.2 -Version 1.0.2

  Include the following two urls in the appsettings of your config file.